pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 * Copy constructor - starting from uninitialized state, initialize the class by allocating head/tail dummy nodes, then use an iterator to push_bash() each source item into the current list
 * If we fail to allocate nodes, throw a bad_alloc exception
 * Afterwards, this->size() should equal src.size().
 If not, throw a runtime_error
+* The resulting state of the current instance should be independent of the source (ie changing an element on the current instance should not affect the original)

 CDAL& operator=(const CDAL& src)
 ------------